mkauppila/json-parser/Readme.md

 ## Todo

-- support deallocating memory
 - add error detection and recovery
 - support decimal numbers
-- add higher level for iterations and so on.
+- add convenience level functions for iterations and so on.
 - what about creating json?

 ## Testing